Troubleshoot connection issues to Azure Database for MariaDB

 Troubleshoot persistent errors

-If the application persistently fails to connect to Azure Database for MySQL, it usually indicates an issue with one of the following:
+If the application persistently fails to connect to Azure Database for MariaDB, it usually indicates an issue with one of the following:

-- User error: You might have mistyped connection parameters, such as the server name in the connection string or a missing @servername suffix in the user name.
+- User error: For example, you may have mistyped connection parameters, such as the server name in the connection string or a missing @servername suffix in the user name.

 Steps to resolve persistent connectivity issues